 Our free DIY Christmas gift cheques above are specially designed for you to write in your own 'gift' and present them to family or friends.
 Here's a list of suggested Christmas cheques - please add your own ideas to the Free Xmas Gift Cheques discussion.

 Ideas for your special someone

 Think about your other half and what makes them smile.
-You could make breakfast in bed, run a luxurious bath, rustle up a romantic picnic or let them pick a movie of their choice (no whingeing!)
+You could make breakfast in bed, run a luxurious bath, rustle up a romantic picnic or let them pick a movie of their choice (no moaning).

 Or how about a "get out of the doghouse free" card, where you let them get away with a minor misdemeanour you’d have normally chewed their ear off about.

 Of course, the possibilities are endless.
-You could promise them a back rub, foot massage, or - ahem - something steamier.
+You could promise a back rub, foot massage, or - ahem - something steamier.

 Ideas for kids

 For younger kids, the most cherished gift is time with their parents.
 Promises could include an outing to town, a fave activity or a cinema trip with popcorn.